 The project will include stormwater management plans designed specifically to address the on-site conditions.
 During construction, all appropriate erosion and sediment control measures will be employed in accordance with the VDOT's Road and Bridge Specifications and state and local regulations.
 Following construction, stormwater will be treated through improved stormwater management facilities.
-The potential for impacts to the reservoir would be minimized through strict adherence to the appropriate erosion and sediment control practices, which include best management practices such as silt fence, straw bales, check dams, sediment basins and other methods to capture potential sediment from exposed soils.
+The potential for impacts to the Skiffes Creek Reservoir would be minimized through strict adherence to the appropriate erosion and sediment control practices, which include best management practices such as silt fence, straw bales, check dams, sediment basins and other methods to capture potential sediment from exposed soils.
 In addition, the amount of clearing of existing vegetation would be minimized to the greatest extent possible and areas of exposed soils would be stabilized as soon as possible to prevent additional erosion.
-The VDOT has coordinated with the City of Newport News regarding the reservoir and will continue to do so.